-I understand the hesitancy that many people have about building their own website.
+I understand the hesitancy that many people have in building their websites.

 You and I are real estate people.
 We're good at finding deals, negotiating with people, crunching the numbers, and managing relationships.
 We're NOT a bunch of people who sit around and write code all day.

-When I first got into real estate investing, creating a website was out of the question.
-I didn’t know the first thing about how to build, edit, or design a webpage that would actually be useful.
-And when you have no idea what you’re doing, it’s pretty easy to ignore or downplay the importance of the issue at hand.
+Creating a website was out of the question when I first got into real estate investing.
+I didn't know the first thing about how to build, edit, or design a webpage that would actually be useful.
+And when you have no idea what you're doing, it's pretty easy to ignore or downplay the importance of the issue.